urdadx/bundy/README.md

 # bundycrush
-A turn based word search puzzle game.
+An educational word search puzzle game for humans.
+Play career mode or invite friends to play together.

-## Stack
+## Built with

 - **TypeScript** - For type safety and improved developer experience
 - **TanStack Router** - File-based routing with full type safety